amina996/Assignment1_Batch19_Quarter2_PIAIC57987/README.md

-# implantation of 50 numpy methods or attribute codes in jupyter notebook
+# Implantation of 50 numpy methods or attribute codes in jupyter notebook

 # Name: Amina Khan
 # Assignment 1